-- 3. The student articulates and explicates the decision making model.
-(5 marks) There is evidence of: - A brief description of concepts in the model and how you would work through or use the model.
-(2) - How the model cues or provides prompts for analysis of multiple perspectives.
-(1) - How the model cues or provides prompts for analysis, evaluation and synthesis of knowledge and data related to the course concepts.
-(2) - 4.
-The student evaluates the effectiveness of the decision-making model.
-(5 marks) There is evidence of: - Critical analysis and evaluation of the decision making model noting strengths, weaknesses, missing pieces or gaps, and any changes you might make.
-(3) - Conclusions drawn as to the usefulness of your decision-making model.
+- 3. The student demonstrates an ability to explicates the decision making model.
+(5 marks) There is evidence of: - How the model cues or provides prompts for analysis, evaluation and synthesis of knowledge and data related to the course concepts, including prompts for analysis of multiple perspectives.
+(2) - Critical analysis and evaluation of the decision making model noting strengths, weaknesses, missing pieces or gaps, and any changes you might make.
+(2) - Conclusions drawn as to the usefulness of your decision-making model.
 Provides evidence to support your conclusions.
-(2)
+(1)

-Format for Written Component (5 marks)
+Format (10 marks)